Skip to main content

 cifuzz init

-CI Fuzz will recognize the project as a CMake project and provide two commands to add to the projects CMakeLists.txt:
+CI Fuzz automatically recognizes CMake as the build system of the project and provides two commands to add to the projects CMakeLists.txt:

 find_package(cifuzz NO_SYSTEM_ENVIRONMENT_PATH)